Empirical Design in Reinforcement Learning: Comparing the performance of multiple algorithms

 When we are benchmarking our algorithm, one of the easiest ways to protect against designer bias is to choose the right environments.
 We can let the authors of the baseline algorithm do the work here.
 If you are comparing your new algorithm to \emph{Soft Actor-Critic} (SAC) \citep{haarnoja2018soft}, then use an environment where prior work has shown SAC does well.
 It is reasonable to assume that the authors of SAC worked hard to tune their own algorithm---that is designer bias working for you!
 It is important that you pair the environment choice with fully specified algorithms because our algorithms are not yet general.
 SAC with hyperparameters tuned for HalfCheetah, for example, is likely to not work well in Mountain Car.
 It is okay to try a baseline algorithm on a new environment, but then you will likely have to expend significant energy tuning it (perhaps changing the network architecture, optimizer, etc.) and you really cannot be sure you will do a good job.

 \begin{myexample}[Untuned baseline.]
 The inset figure shows one example where an untuned agent is applied to a new environment, in this case Lunar Lander.
 Imagine we have introduced a new algorithm called DeepQ---it is a simple action value learning agent with a Q-learning update and neural network function approximation (the blue line).
-Now imagine we grabbed a freely available DQN implementation with a default set of hyperparameters tuned for some other problem.
+Now imagine we grabbed a freely available DQN implementation (the black line) with a default set of hyperparameters tuned for some other environment.
 Comparing the blue and black lines might lead one to think DeepQ is much better than DQN on this task, but we are misleading ourselves.
-The red line represents DQN after tuning its hyperparameters for Lunar Lander. {\em Voila!} Much improved performance and ego checked!
-The moral of the story is simple: {\bf beware of untuned baselines!} \end{myexample}
+The red line represents DQN after retuning its hyperparameters for Lunar Lander.
+Much improved performance and ego checked!
+The moral of the story is simple: \textbf{beware of untuned baselines.} \end{myexample}